uptonking/nostalgia-studio-v2023/editor-slate/noseditor/README.md

 # noseditor

-> A collaborative block-style editor built with slate.
+> A collaborative block-style editor built with slate

-> collab image

-- features
+- ✨ features
   - customizable with your own plugins
   - block-style editor with draggable ux
   - collapsible headings and lists